Ontario Modernizing Delivery of Home and Community Care

 - self-directed care

 View Ministry Consultation documents.
-The consultation deadline is April 14, 2020.
+The consultation deadline was April 14, 2020 but has been extended indefinitely during the pandemic period.

 Implications for Occupational Therapists